-I live near Bodmin in Cornwall, UK on a smallholding with my husband, the dog, some hens and a mismatched flock of sheep.
+I live in West Devon, UK on a smallholding with my husband, the dog, some hens, 2 goslings and a mismatched flock of sheep.
 My favourite things to write about are food, drink, farming and rural life.
 My favourite pastime is making things from wool and sharp needles.
 My favourite sort of day involves a new lamb being born, or sloe gin being drunk by the fire pit.

 I was born in lowland Scotland, living mostly in the East Lothian countryside.
 After school, I completed an MA (Hons) in English Literature and Medieval History at Edinburgh University.
 Rapidly realising there was not much to be done with such a degree, I did an MPhil in Publishing Studies at the University of Stirling and set off on an inevitable path into books.